tnauckunas/multi-domain_field_repair_logs/home-electrical/safety_test_notes.md

 - **Breakaway tabs** were left **intact** since all duplex outlets were wired from a single circuit.
 - Outlets were securely mounted and aligned with wall surface.
-- Safety was prioritized — no live wires were exposed during any phase.
+- Safety was prioritized and no live wires were exposed during any phase.

 ---